 Gas exchange is controlled by the stomata on the leaf surface.

-The thin, flat nature of the leaves allows for efficient gas diffusion.
+The thin, flat nature of the leaves allows for efficient gas diffusion in plants.

 During the day, the stomata are open.
 This allows the take-up of carbon dioxide needed for photosynthesis and oxygen to be released.